IzzulGod/GPT2-Indo-Instruct-Tuned/README.md

 ## ⚠️ Limitations

-- **Knowledge Base**: The base model was trained primarily on Wikipedia data by cahya, providing general factual knowledge but limited real-world conversational patterns
+- **Knowledge Base**: The base model was trained primarily on Wikipedia data by Cahya, providing general factual knowledge but limited real-world conversational patterns
 - **Training Data Scope**: Current fine-tuning focuses on general instruction-following and Q&A rather than natural daily conversations
 - **Conversational Style**: Responses may feel formal or academic due to the Wikipedia-based foundation and instruction-tuned nature
-- **Model Size**: Relatively small (522M parameters), which may limit complex reasoning capabilities
+- **Model Size**: Relatively small (124M parameters), which may limit complex reasoning capabilities
 - **Factual Accuracy**: Responses are generated based on training data and may not always be factually accurate or up-to-date
 - **Language Optimization**: Best performance is achieved with Indonesian language inputs
 - **Response Consistency**: May occasionally generate repetitive or inconsistent responses